Our Story

 Facility management in Inspirasi schools is not just about painting walls and replacing tiles.
 It is about building our expertise around health and hygiene.
 Our schools work with independent safety auditors to ensure good health and safety standards.

-A school building reflects the school’s culture and brand, and therefore we insist Inspirasi’s position on the environment must be physically evident and not just reflected in words on our website or brochures.
+A school building reflects the school’s culture and brand, and therefore we insist Inspirasi School’s position on the environment must be physically evident and not just reflected in words on our website or brochures.

-A lot of thinking in an Inspirasi school design goes into the need to reunite communities fragmented and scarred by social distancing through colour, appropriate lighting and expanse.
+A lot of thinking in an Inspirasi School design goes into the need to reunite communities fragmented and scarred by social distancing through colour, appropriate lighting and expansive space.

 Inspirasi schools are unequivocally aimed to promote the physical, mental, and emotional aspects of our students and teachers as they interact.